 Please contact Cirencester Housing to discuss the situation.
-You may be provided with specific guidance, depending on your circumstances.
+You will be provided with specific guidance, depending on your circumstances.
 We have also listed organizations that may be able to help at the end of the Q & A.

 Data protection restrictions can make it difficult for Cirencester Housing to talk about tenants without consent.
 The best approach would be to call with the tenant present, so a tenant can verify that you have their consent.
 We will always try and be as helpful to callers as we can.
 If this is not possible and someone calls Cirencester Housing to provide a health update of a tenant, this is perfectly reasonable as Cirencester Housing will not disclose sensitive information.